emeraldonion/emeraldonion.github.io/donate/index.markdown

 <p>Emerald Onion is a U.S. 501(c)(3) nonprofit, tax ID #82-2009438.
 Contributions are tax deductible as allowed by law.
 Thank you!</p>

-# Giving Tuesday, 2021:

-_Donation Tier 1_: If you donate $10 or more, we will mail you 3 Emerald Onion stickers from Seattle.

-_Donation Tier 2_: If you donate $100 or more, we will allow you naming rights to a new, long-term middle relay (max: 40 middle relays, first come, first serve).

-If your company does donation matching and you donate $50, the total donation will be $100, so we will allow you to name a new middle relay.
-If you donate $100 and your company matches for a total of $200, we will allow you to name 2 new middle relays, etc.

-For either donation tier, forward us your donation confirmation email to donations(at)emeraldonion.org along with your complete mailing address.
-If you donate $100 or more, please give us a name for the new middle relay.
-Please note: Relay names must be 1 to 19 characters in length, only letters and numbers (a-zA-Z0-9), and no spaces or special characters.
-This is a limitation in the tor specification.

-Please contact us with any questions.
-This #GivingTuesday campaign will run until 2021 December 31.

 As of Q4 2021, all of Emerald Onion's Tor relays are hosted in downtown Seattle in the Westin data center.
-All relays are dual-stack IPv6/v4, run on Emerald Onion's owned and operated AMD Epyc (7402P) hardware, and run either HardenedBSD 13 or Ubuntu 20.04 server.
+All relays are dual-stack IPv6/v4, run on Emerald Onion's owned and operated AMD Epyc (7402P) hardware, and run either HardenedBSD 13 or Ubuntu 22.04 server.

 # PayPal Giving Fund